aimv113/automated_setup_2025/README.md

 - **Docker** with NVIDIA Container Toolkit
 - **Tailscale** and **RealVNC Server**
 - **Python 3.12** virtual environment at `~/code/auto_test`
-- Daily system reboot at 3:00 AM
+- Daily system reboot at 6:00 AM
-- Healthchecks.io monitoring (5 min interval)
+- Healthchecks.io monitoring (5 min interval, optional)
 - SSH on custom port 33412
 - **Automatic VM detection** and display fixes (if running in a VM)